 The vector searching landscape is highly dynamic, with frequent advancements and discoveries.
 Current vector search engines, such as NGT, SPTAG [11], ANNOY [12], etc., are effective but have various limitations in terms of scalability, speed, or precision.
-The idea behind this project is to utilize the best state-of-the-art methods and algorithms in terms of speed and precision and scale them using mobile agents.
+The idea behind this project is to utilize the best state-of-the-art methods and algorithms in terms of speed and precision and scale one of the most used algorithms IVFPQ using mobile agents.
 As a result, there is an opportunity to develop an agile vector search engine.